 With no backgrounds in farming, winemaking, or starting a small business, the learning curves have been long.
 We have learned about planting and tending to crops, laying and repairing irrigation, caring for chickens, measuring brix levels, distilling lavender oil, and so much more.
 Our family and friends have been indispensable helpers!
 From Minnesota to Texas, Tennessee, Virginia, and right here in Oregon, friends old and new have pitched in with their time and talents to help us learn, build, and grow.
 Though the journey to this point has been rife with challenges such as fires, droughts, and a global pandemic, we are so happy to opening a space where everyone can enjoy the beauty we have found on our little farm.

 Amelia and Adeline were the inspiration behind our name, Dos Mariposas, which means two butterflies.
 Both girls have a passion for grapes (mostly eating them) and are developing into very helpful little farm hands.
 Amelia is interested in how things work and is always full of questions.
 She is innovative and creative and we anticipate she will be directing operations around here before we know it!
 Adeline is a hands-on helper who loves to help with harvesting fruit, vegetables, and lavender.
 She is learning to sew and enjoys creating lotions and potions, so be on the lookout for Adeline-inspired lavender products!

-Finley, our little caterpillar, is the newest helper on the farm.
+Finley, our little tumbleweed, is the newest helper on the farm.
 He may be small, but his dreams are big!
 He asks to drive the tractor many times each day and is fascinated with big trucks.
 He also enjoys eating anything we grow in our vineyards, fields, and gardens and smelling the products we make, especially the wine.
 Finley may become our official “nose” for wine notes in the near future.